ysyk2021/how-to-develop-your-networking-skills-and-build-professional-relationships-cultivating-connections/src/chapter-4-2.md

-# Strategies for Being Authentic, Building Rapport, and Following Up

 In this chapter, we will delve into the strategies that will help you be authentic, build rapport, and effectively follow up in order to cultivate successful professional relationships.
 These skills are essential for establishing meaningful connections and sustaining long-term partnerships.
 By implementing the following strategies, you will enhance your networking skills and unlock opportunities for success.